hands-on-scala/hands-on-scala.github.io/content/post/tuples.md

 # Basic data structures in Scala: Tuples

 In the previous post we learned about <a href='{{< relref "post/lists.md" >}}'>Lists in Scala</a>.
 Now I'll briefly cover _tuples_.

+You can think about a tuple as simple "wrapper" around a handful of things, it just keeps its elements together, at their own place.

-They are similar to lists in some ways, there are also some key differences.
+Tuples are similar to lists in some ways, there are also some key differences.

+## What are they good for?

+So why is it good that we can easily wrap a couple of things together?

+Well, if you are a Java developer then you probably know how annoying it is when you have to create a custom new class just to be able to return more than one value that have been computed together within a method.

+Tuples provide a very ligth-weight tool to pass around a small group of values together.

 ## Creating tuples